Are avocados toast? What shutting the US-Mexico border would mean

 "The losses would be huge and grinding," he added.

-Top White House economic adviser Larry Kudlow said on Tuesday US officials were working to minimize the economic impact from any closure of the border - including keeping truck lanes open.
+Top White House economic adviser Larry Kudlow said Tuesday US officials were working to minimise the economic impact from any closure of the border - including keeping truck lanes open.

 On average, more than 17,000 trucks cross into the United States from Mexico every day, according to US Bureau of Transportation Statistics, hauling the lion's share of the US$612 billion in two-way trade recorded last year.